 We have approximately 100 staff.
 We employ nurses, doctors, care coordinators, a social worker, counsellors, a Kowhai programme coordinator, an education co-ordinator, a spiritual care coordinator, administration staff, cooks and fundraisers.
 81% of our paid staff are involved in patient care.

-At any one time we look after an average of 205 people, mostly in their own home.
-In 2017 we cared for a total of 701 people.
+At any one time we look after an average of 225 people, mostly in their own home.
+In 2019 we cared for a total of 749 people.
+Our Nurse Practitioner Specialists also provide year round advice and support to dozens of Aged Residential Care patients

 At Hospice we acknowledge there are many different views on this emotive and challenging topic and we respect that everyone has the right to their own opinion.

-We believe greater investment in palliative care will improve end of life care for New Zealanders.
+However, we will absolutely respect a patient’s choice to take this path.
+It will not stop us caring for them in every other way.
 From experience we know that with the right palliative care a person can have a good quality of life with their dignity maintained and symptoms managed to help them feel as comfortable as possible.

 Dying is a natural process and part of life, we must focus on helping people to live well until they die.
 We would like to encourage people to talk about their wishes when it comes to the end of life, informing family and friends what is important to them.